 Wellington is also known for its coffee culture, and it has many cafes, roasters, and bars where visitors can sample the local coffee and craft beers.
 Our stops included tasting chocolate at Wellington Chocolate Factory, a beer-tasting paddle at Whistling Sisters Beer Co, Wellington Fresh Market where they have a serve-yourself mussel tank, Wellington Seamarket to taste local delicacies such as paua fritter (abalone fritters) and Duck Island Ice Cream where I couldn’t resist Ambrosia ice cream!

-After a day excursion, it’s nice to order room service and just relax over dinner on your own balcony.
-As the ship cruised out of Wellington along the coastline, the captain played the first few notes of The Love Boat theme as a farewell.
-It’s a Princess Cruises tradition.
+After a day of exploring, there’s something serene about opting for room service and unwinding with dinner on your private balcony.
+As the ship gracefully sailed out of Wellington, tracing the coastline, the captain’s farewell took a nostalgic turn with the opening notes of The Love Boat theme – a charming Princess Cruises tradition.

-After that, I had to watch an episode of The Love Boat on tv and remember Julie, Captain Stubbing, Doc and Gopher.
-Julie was my favourite, of course.
-And just like that, the ship crossed the strait between the north and south islands.
-I wake up to see a mountain outside my balcony as we cruise into Queen Charlotte Sound for a day in Picton.
+Inspired by the tune, I couldn’t resist indulging in an episode of The Love Boat on TV, reminiscing about Julie, Captain Stubbing, Doc, and Gopher.
+Julie, naturally, held the title of my favourite character.
+Just like that, the ship smoothly crossed the strait between the North and South Islands.
+As I woke up the next morning, a majestic mountain greeted me from outside my balcony, signalling our entrance into Queen Charlotte Sound for a day in Picton.

 Tasting paddle at Whistling Sisters in Wellington.